zlatko-minev/pyHFSS/README.md

 # pyEPR: Energy Participation Ratio Approach to Quantum Circuits
-Authors (alphabetical): Zaki Leghtas & Zlatko Minev.
+Zlatko Minev & Zaki Leghtas.
 Short about pyEPR here.
 Key features here.

 ## Installation
 -------------
-If you have a python 2.7 enviornment setup, with qutip installed, fork the repository and keep up to date with SourceTee.
-If you are starting from scratch, follow the guide below.
+If you are starting from scratch, follow the installation guide below to setup your Python 2.7 enviornment and fork this repository.
+To keep up to date, you may use SourceTee git-gui manager.

 ##### Installation on windows from scratch.
-Recommended procedure.
+**Recommended procedure.**   <br />
-1. Install a Python Environment.
+1. Install a Python environment.

-We recommend[Anaconda CE](https://www.continuum.io/downloads) and have tested the installation procedure with Anaconda v4.2.
-We remark that other env., such as Python XY, have worked as well.
-We recommend the 32 bit version, which tends to lead to less installation conflicts.
+   We recommend [Anaconda CE](https://www.continuum.io/downloads), and have tested this installation procedure with Anaconda v4.2; other environments, such as Python XY, have worked as well.
+The 32 bit version lead to less installation hassle.
+Install in "C:\Anaconda2".
    If you have a previous Python install, either delete it or in your "System Path" variable set this new Anaconda path at the top.
-We will install in C:\Anaconda2 <br />

 2. Install required packages, from a command prompt (terminal):
 ```sh
         pip install pint